 STUDENT RESEARCH COMPETITIONS AT SWPA

 Currently enrolled students may submit their original research as entries in the Psi Chi or SWPA Student Research Competitions.
 All competition finalists are scheduled for talks in the SWPA program.
-Note, however, that the two competitions are separate, and authors must indicate which of the competitions to which they would like to submit their abstracts.
+Note, however, that the two competitions are separate, and authors must indicate which of the competitions they would like to submit their abstracts to.

 Psi Chi Regional Research Award Competition

 Students who are Psi Chi members should submit their abstracts to the Psi Chi competition in the submission process.
 Psi Chi gives at least twelve $400 Psi Chi Regional Research Awards.
-This is the largest monetary award given at SWPA’s student research competition, so all students who are members of Psi Chi should submit their work to that competition.
-Students who receive the Psi Chi Regional Research Award will be scheduled for 20-minute talks.
+This is the largest monetary award presented at SWPA’s student research competition, so all Psi Chi members should submit their work to that competition.
+Students who receive the Psi Chi Regional Research Award will be scheduled for a 20-minute talk, a poster presentation, or a 3MT (Three Minute Thesis) session.
 All submissions to the Psi Chi competition that are not selected as Regional Research Awards will automatically be forwarded for inclusion in the SWPA Student Research Competition.

 Send questions regarding the Psi Chi Regional Research competition to Dr. Karenna Malavanti: southwesternvp@psichi.org